-National Night Out takes place at the Fire Station on Colonial Ave. on the first Tuesday of every August usually from 6-8 pm
+National Night Out usually takes place at the Fire Station on Colonial Ave. on the first Tuesday of every August usually from 6-8 pm

 2011's festivities in Colonial Beach were held August 2nd at the Rescue Squad Building on Dennison St. On the schedule were K-9 unit demonstrations as well as lifeflight/medevac helicopter landing.